-VENTILATION

-All components of a roof are significant, and this is one that is very important also.
+The starter strip is specifically manufactured for installation at all edges of your roofline to prevent wind and water intru- STARTER STRIPS SHINGLES VENTILATION All components of a roof are significant, and this is one that is very important also.
 Proper ventilation provides endurance to your decking and every other roofing component.
-Make sure that your roof is properly ventilated to get the longest life out of your new shingles.
+Make sure that your roof is properly ventilated to get the longest Must be third party tested.
+Make sure to follow manufacturers guidelines.